Enabling secrets encryption

 By default EmailEngine stores all data in cleartext which is fine for testing but maybe not so much for production.
 This is why EmailEngine offers a field level encryption option that encrypts all sensitive fields like account passwords, access and refresh tokens.

-By default EmailEngine stores all data in cleartext which is fine for testing but maybe not so much for production.
-This is why EmailEngine offers a field-level encryption option that encrypts all sensitive fields like account passwords, access and refresh tokens, settings value for Google OAuth client secret, etc. using aes-256-gcm cipher.
+By default, EmailEngine stores all data in cleartext, which is fine for testing but maybe not so much for production.
+This is why EmailEngine offers a field-level encryption option that encrypts all sensitive fields like account passwords, access and refresh tokens, settings value for Google OAuth client secret, etc., using the aes-256-gcm cipher.

 Enabling encryption on a new instance

-If you do not have any email accounts set up then this is the easiest solution.
-Set up an encryption secret and start EmailEngine, that's it.
-You can provide encryption secret using the EENGINE_SECRET environment variable.
+If you do not have any email accounts set up, then this is the easiest solution.
+Set up an encryption secret and start EmailEngine.
+That's it.
+You can provide the encryption secret using the EENGINE_SECRET environment variable.

 $ export EENGINE_SECRET="secret-password"